How Fear of Death Can Ruin Life

 Again, this is the draw of religions, cults, and other belief systems that focus on an afterlife.

 In their view, heaven is a pain-free paradise filled with believers.
-A beautiful kingdom to enjoy with their god and their loved ones forever.
+It’s a beautiful kingdom to enjoy with their god and their loved ones forever.

 This especially comforts people who feel vulnerable in our current, more impermanent world.